sd-powell/portfolio_project_1/TESTING.md

   <br>

 * **Mixes section**
   * The Mixes section provides direct links to the DJ’s curated playlists and live sets on popular platforms like Mixcloud, Soundcloud, Spotify, and YouTube, displayed with clear visuals and captions.
-The links open in a seprarate tab, allowing the user to return to the website easily.
+The links open in a separate tab, allowing the user to return to the website easily.
 A link to this section is provided in the navbar, USP section and footer.
   * This section allows users to explore and experience the DJ’s style and versatility, helping them make an informed decision for their event.

   <details>